pernillelorup/AppDevelopmentFeatures/README.md

         Toast.makeText(this, "Sms sent", Toast.LENGTH_SHORT).show()
     }
 ```
+The onRequestPermissionsResult() is an interface and is the contract for receiving the results for permission requests.

 The sendSms() function will make two instances; a number with a String containing the receiving phone number, and a text with the text-string you want to send.

 We use something called SmsManager which is an object that manages SMS operations like sending text.
 By calling getDafult(), we get access to the operations.